 When a person becomes unable to make these decisions and does not have a protection mandate (used to be called "mandate in case of incapacity") , there are legal ways to protect that person by naming someone to make these decisions on his behalf.

-In this article, Éducaloi explains one kind of protection, called curatorship for adults.
+In this article, Éducaloi explains one kind of protection, called curatorship for adults and the role of the Curateur public (public curator).

 What is curatorship for adults?